 Hyperopia (long sightedness): How to correct for it

-Hyperopia, or long sightedness, is a common vision problem that primarily affects children.
+Hyperopia, or long sightedness, is a common vision problem.

 A recent analysis of 40 international studies found the prevalence of hyperopia ranged from 8.4 percent among 6-year-old children, 2 to 3 percent among children ages 9 to 14 years ,and approximately 1 percent among 15-year-olds.

-Someone with long sightedness generally can see distant objects clearly, but has difficulty focusing on objects that are up close.
+Someone with long sightedness generally can see distant objects clearly, but for objects that are up close they can have difficulty focusing or suffer symptoms like headaches and eye strain .

 The condition also is called hypermetropia.